-Similar to other kinds of cabbages, kale grows easily all year long in Ireland.
-Try to find some locally-produced ones when possible.
+Similar to other kinds of cabbages, it grows well all year long in Ireland so always keep an eye out for locally-produced kale.

 Kale will last longer in the fridge.
 You can either store the whole bunches or prep them first (kale is one of the only greens that remains fresh even if washed and prepared a few days before).
 To store the whole bunches, wrap the leaves in kitchen paper or some kind of wrapping, before putting them into the fridge.

 You can freeze the leaves of the kale after having blanched them (that is to say, boiling them in water for 1 or 2 minutes).

 Up to 8 months.

 You can use kale in salads, on toast, in a smoothie, in soup, in pesto or pasta sauces…